drts01/notes/stackedit/presentations/2018-py-pkging.md

 * b4 custom makefiles and hope for the best
 * standard interface to build and install
 * gave confidence code will build and run in diff envs
-* but still had to share
+* but still had self publish